Mysterioso Pizzicato: History

 The tune appeared as no. 89 in The Remick Folio of Moving Picture Music, vol. I, compiled and edited by the Danish-American composer J. Bodewalt Lampe and published on March 24, 1914 by Jerome H. Remick & Co., New York and Detroit.
 It is unclear whether Lampe himself was the composer or transcriber of the piece.
-It also bears a resemblance to part of John Stepan Zamecnik's 1913 composition Mysterious - Burglar Music 1, which appeared in Sam Fox Moving Picture Music volume 1, a widely distributed collection of silent film music.
+It also bears a resemblance to part of John Stepan Zamecnik's 1913 composition Mysterious – Burglar Music 1, which appeared in Sam Fox Moving Picture Music volume 1, a widely distributed collection of silent film music.
 It has been described as reflecting "the tradition of stealthy tremolos that marked the entrance of villains in 19th century stage melodrama".
-By 1917 the idea of villain's motifs in general, or variants of the specific motif, was established well enough for an author to warn against the, "monotonous and wearisome," overuse of the motif, "whenever [the villain] is seen.
+By 1917,the idea of villain's motifs in general, or variants of the specific motif, was established well enough for an author to warn against the "monotonous and wearisome" overuse of the motif "whenever [the villain] is seen".
 Other motifs used to indicate villainy or danger include the second section of "Hearts and Flowers" (1893).
-In 1916 a similarly titled song called "Pizzicato Misterioso (For Burglary and Stealth)" by Adolf Minot also composed for film, but bears no resemblance to this song.
+In 1916, Adolf Minot composed a similarly titled song called "Pizzicato Misterioso (For Burglary and Stealth)" for use in silent film; listed as No. 30 in the Berg's Incidental Series (S.M.
+Berg) publication.